Siege of Surakarta: Surakarta insurgency

 The TNI attempted to capture Surakarta in Central Java before the armistice, and succeeded in many places to infiltrate the city.
 325 men of the Regiment Speciale Troepen (RST) were hastily flown in to expel the TNI from Surakarta.
 In a few days time the insurgency was carried out.
 Approximately 400 from the Indonesian side were killed, while the Dutch side lost approximately 100 killed.

 Aftermath

 This last battle of the RST showed again the qualitative superiority of the KST/RST over the Indonesian nationalist fighters.

 The leader of the raid on Surakarta on 7 August 1949 was Lt.
 Col. Slamet Rijadi.
 To commemorate this event, the main street of the city of Surakarta was renamed "Brigadier General Slamet Rijadi Street".

+Royal Netherlands East Indies Army Commander General Dirk Cornelis Buurman van Vreeden surveyed the battlefield in Surakarta and then flew to Jakarta in order to advise High Commissioner Tony Lovink for a third police action to be conducted.
+Emotionally, Vreeden accused the Indonesian Army for breaking the ceasefire and demanded for a third police action.
+However, Lovink rejected Vreeden's advice, stating his skepticism after receiving the reports on the battle.

+The battle in Surakarta, together with the General Offensive of 1 March 1949 in Yogyakarta improves the negotiation standing for Indonesia's independence during the Dutch–Indonesian Round Table Conference in The Hague.